-The Statement of Net Position and the Statement of Activities and Changes in Net Position present financial information about the District's governmental activities.
+The Statement of Net Position and the Statement of Activities present financial information about the District's governmental activities.
 These statements include the financial activities of the overall government in its entirety, except those that are fiduciary.
 Eliminations have been made to minimize the double counting of internal transactions.
 Governmental activities generally are financed through taxes, State aid, intergovernmental revenues, and other exchange and nonexchange transactions.
 Operating grants include operating-specific and discretionary (either operating or capital) grants.

-The Statement of Activities and Changes in Net Position presents a comparison between program expenses and revenues for each function of the District's governmental activities.
+The Statement of Activities presents a comparison between program expenses and revenues for each function of the District's governmental activities.
 Direct expenses are those that are specifically associated with and are clearly identifiable to a particular function.
 Indirect expenses, principally employee benefits, are allocated to functional areas in proportion to the payroll expended in those areas.
 Program revenues include charges paid by the recipients of goods or services offered by the programs, and grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
 Revenues that are not classified as program revenues, including all taxes, are presented as general revenues.